nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   active async event handles/file descriptors.
 - Added `getPort` to `std/asynchttpserver` to resolve OS-assigned `Port(0)`;
   this is usually recommended instead of hardcoding ports which can lead to "Address already in use" errors.
-- Fixed premature garbage collection in `std/asyncdispatch`, when a stack trace override is in place.
+- Fixed premature garbage collection in `std/asyncdispatch`, when a stacktrace override is in place.
 - Added `httpcore.is1xx` and missing HTTP codes.
 - Added `htmlgen.portal` for [making "SPA style" pages using HTML only](https://web.dev/hands-on-portals).